Linkedin Tips & Strategies

 • Profile Picture: Use a clear, professional, and friendly headshot.
 No blurry photos, vacation pictures, or distant shots.
 People connect with faces, so show yours clearly.

 • Headline: This is arguably the most important real estate on your profile.
-The default is your job title at your current company, which is a missed opportunity.
 Instead of just "CEO at Awesome Company," write something that communicates who you help and how you help them.

 A great headline follows this simple formula: I help [Your Target Audience] to [Achieve X Result] with [Your Method/Service].